AELIX Therapeutics presents positive results from randomized placebo-controlled phase I/IIa therapeutic HIV vaccine clinical trial

 About AELIX Therapeutics

-AELIX Therapeutics is a clinical-stage biotechnology company based in Barcelona, Spain.
-It is focused on the development of a therapeutic HIV vaccine to be included in cure/eradication strategies.
-AELIX Therapeutics is a spin-off of HIVACAT, the Catalan public-private consortium conducting cutting-edge research in the HIV vaccine field, and the support of Fundació Glòria Soler.
+AELIX, a clinical-stage biotechnology company based in Barcelona, Spain, is focused on the development of a therapeutic HIV vaccine to be included in cure/eradication strategies.
+AELIX is a spin-off of HIVACAT, the Catalan public-private consortium conducting cutting-edge research in the HIV vaccine field, and the support of Fundació Glòria Soler.
 AELIX holds a worldwide, exclusive license for the development and commercialization of the HTI immunogen.
 The company is backed by a syndicate of experienced Spanish and international investors including Ysios Capital, Caixa Capital Risc, 10K Lakes Capital, and the Centro para el Desarrollo Tecnológico e Industrial (CDTI).

 SOURCE: AELIX Therapeutics